Pinus brutia

-Pinus brutia, commonly known as the Turkish pine and Calabrian pine, is a species of pine native to the eastern Mediterranean region.
-The bulk of its range is in Turkey, with smaller populations occuring in Crete, Cyprus, Crimea, the western Caucasus, and Azerbaijan; it is also naturalised as far east as Afghanistan and Pakistan.
+Pinus brutia, commonly known as the Turkish pine and Calabrian pine, is a species of conifer in the family Pinaceae, a pine native to the eastern Mediterranean region.
+The bulk of its range is in Turkey, with smaller populations occurring in Bulgaria, Crete, Cyprus, Iraq, western Syria, Northern Iran, Crimea, the western Caucasus, and Azerbaijan; it is also naturalised as far east as Afghanistan and Pakistan.
 It is also known as East Mediterranean pine, Afghan pine, and Brutia pine.
 The name "Calabrian pine" comes from an introduced grove in the region of Calabria in southern Italy; historically this region was called Bruttium, which is likely where the specific epithet "brutia" comes from.
 Pinus brutia bears many similarities with other, closely related species such as Pinus halepensis and Pinus canariensis.
 Turkish pine forms a species complex with the former.

 Description

 Pinus brutia is a medium-sized tree, reaching 20–35 m tall with a trunk diameter of up to 1 m, exceptionally 2 m.
 The young bark is thin and red-orange, maturing to grey-brown to orange, fissured to flaky in texture.
 The leaves are needle-like, slender, 10–18 cm long, dark green to yellow-green.
 The needles are in fascicles of two, or rarely three.

 The male cones are squat, 15-20 mm long.
 The female cones are short, with rigid, woody scales, 5-10 cm long, 5-7 cm broad, maturing from green to red-orange; occasional specimens show similarities in cone structure to the related Pinus canariensis.
 They most often appear in whorls of 3 to 4, and mature in two years after pollination.
 The seeds are usually wind dispersed, dropping from the cones after they open, but some trees have been observed with cones that do not open enough to facilitate wind dispersal.
 The Krüper's nuthatch may assist these trees in dispersal.